DEMNUni: the Sunyaev-Zel'dovich effect in the presence of massive neutrinos and dynamical dark energy: The Sunyaev-Zel'dovich effect

 to account for the free-streaming of neutrinos.
 In Eq.~\eqref{battagliaprof2} the values of $M_{200}$ and $R_{200}$ are taken individually for each galaxy cluster/group from our halo catalogues (Section~\ref{halocat}), while the value of $f_{\mathrm{b}}$ is fixed for every cosmological model: with the 3 different $M_\nu$ in the simulations (see Table~\ref{tab:demnuni_sets_table}) we obtain the values $0.1563,0.1581,0.1601$.
 This follows from the fact that, in a scenario with fixed $\Omega_{\mathrm{m}}$ and $\Omega_{\mathrm{b}}$ as in the \texttt{DEMNUni} case, haloes with the same mass have increasingly higher baryon content with greater $M_\nu$.
 We show examples of the resulting pressure profiles in Figure~\ref{multiFigProfiles}.
 Once the total gas pressure is defined, the electron pressure is obtained assuming a pristine cosmological gas in full ionization, through

 where $f_\mathrm{H}=0.76$ is the primordial hydrogen mass fraction.

-In Sections~\ref{sec::tszResults} and~\ref{sec::kszResults} we compute the power spectrum of both the tSZ and kSZ effects, calibrating the process by comparing the tSZ results to the theoretical expectations of the halo model in the $\Lambda$CDM scenario.
+In Section~\ref{sec::tszResults} we compute the power spectrum of the tSZ effect, calibrating the process by comparing our results to the theoretical expectations of the halo model in the $\Lambda$CDM scenario.
 In the small scale, $\ell\gg1$, limit this power spectrum has the following 1-halo and 2-halo terms~\cite{cooray2005,hillPaj2013}:

 Here $V$ is the comoving volume, $n(M,z)$ is the HMF, $P_{\mathrm{m}}(k = (\ell+1/2)/d_{\mathrm{C}},z)$ is the matter linear power spectrum and $B(M,z)$ the linear halo bias.
 The profile $\tilde{y}_\ell (M,z)$ is the 2-dimensional Fourier transform of the Compton parameter